MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rds-to-wvd.md

 ![login to connect azure and lakeside](./media/contoso-migration-rds-to-wvd/lakeside-login.png)

-- Contoso continues with the lakeside tool to create a new tenant and start assessing their current on-premises rds environment.
+- Contoso continues with the lakeside tool to create a new tenant and start assessing their current on-premises RDS environment.
 From the dashboard Contoso can access the deployment guide, download the assessment client to deploy to their current environment as well as review the data collected from these agents.

 ![Lakeside dashboard](./media/contoso-migration-rds-to-wvd/lakeside-new-tenant-dashboard.png)